RainThunder/fefates-tools/README.md

 A collection of Nightmare modules and small tools for Fire Emblem Fates.

 # About Nightmare
-Nightmare is a program that allow you to easily hex edit data files using modules.
+Nightmare is a program that allow you to easily hex edit the data files using modules.
 With Nightmare, even those who don't have any knowledge in data structure and hex editing can still edit the game's files and make some cool stuff.
 This is the tradition of Fire Emblem ROM hacking community.

 A Nightmare module (.nmm file) is just a text file that determine data structure and where to edit in the data files.

 Because Nightmare only allows editing fixed byte array, you can't add stuff to the game or change pointers in data files via these modules.
 However, based on the information in .nmm files, with some basic knowledge about pointers in the data files, you can definitely adding something new to the game.
+Read [here](https://github.com/RainThunder/fefates-tools/wiki/BIN-(File-Format)) for more info.

 # Requirements
 * A way to decrypt the game and extract the game's files.
 Currently, any 3DS with CFW or homebrew access will be able to do this.
 For instructions, see below.